Stephen Hopkins (politician): Political and mercantile pursuits

 Hopkins began his public service in 1730 at age 23 when he became a justice of the peace in the newly formed town of Scituate, a position that he held until 1735.
 He also became the clerk of Scituate in 1731 which he held for 11 years until moving to Providence in 1742.
 Following his tenure as justice of the peace, he became a justice of the Inferior Court of Common Pleas and General Sessions from 1736 to 1746, serving as the clerk of the court for the last five of those years.
 Other positions that he held during this time period included president of the Town Council, deputy, and speaker of the House of Deputies.
-In 1744, he was elected as a deputy from Providence which he held for seven years and was the speaker of the House of Deputies during two of those years.
+In 1744, he was elected as a deputy from Providence, which he held for seven years, and he was the speaker of the House of Deputies during two of those years.

 In 1742, Hopkins sold his farm in Scituate and moved to the settled part of Providence.
 Here he devoted much energy to commercial interests which helped Providence grow.
 He became a merchant who built, owned, and outfitted ships, and he was part owner of the privateering vessel Reprisal in 1745, in partnership with John Mawney, sheriff of Providence and son of Colonel Peter Mawney.
 In the mid-1750s, Boston portraitist John Greenwood was commissioned by a group of sea captains and merchants, including Hopkins, to create a satirical painting.
 The men were stopped at a major trading port in Suriname on the north coast of South America where Greenwood was living at the time.
 Greenwood concocted a 22-figure tavern scene, showing himself among the affluent traders, many of whom were caricatured as intoxicated.

-One of Hopkins' enterprises later in life was as a manufacturer, and he became a partner with brothers Moses, Nicholas, Joseph, and John Brown in establishing the Hope Furnace.
+One of Hopkins's enterprises later in life was as a manufacturer, and he became a partner with brothers Moses, Nicholas, Joseph, and John Brown in establishing the Hope Furnace.
 This enterprise was concerned with iron works which made pig iron and cannons for use during the Revolutionary War.
-Hopkins' son Rufus managed the business for four decades.
+Hopkins's son Rufus managed the business for four decades.